User (1996-present): a Hard Rock band from Vancouver, British Columbia, Canada.

 See All... ⏬

-By 1999 another release was out titled The Last Days Of Beauty, an album of "battered love songs draped in vengeance" in his style of gothic meets modern Hardcore.
+By 1999 another release was out titled The Last Days Of Beauty, an album of "battered love songs draped in vengeance" in his style of punk rock meets modern Hardcore.
 Mixed by Vince Jones (Dave Gahan, P.O.D., John Bottomley, and Cowboy Junkies) and with such memorable tracks such as Slave, Wilted, Heart Attack and Invisible Dream, The Last Days Of Beauty showcased User as a confident and ambitious songwriter.

 Bait (2000) followed and featured Ambient Dark techno mixed with what User called "Trip Hop".
 Now on his own as a soloist, User's Bait would become a collection of questions and answers on paying your dues and struggling to create music outside the mass media factory.